 Standard Australian Shepherds are gorgeous animals.
 Although they are not the largest breed of dog in existence, they are bigger than what most families can take on, especially when young children are part of the equation.
 Luckily, smaller versions of this popular breed are available for sale and adoption.

 Anyone who sets their mind to it can take home a Teacup or Toy Australian Shepherd home to be part of the family.
 These dogs are small enough for children and seniors to handle yet spunky enough to keep everyone on their toes and in a good mood as they bustle through everyday life.
-Here are five things that you must know about Teacup and Toy Australian Shepherds.
+Here are four things that you must know about the Teacup and Toy Australian Shepherd varieties.

 All three types of Australian Shepherds are bred from the Standard variety, but they do have a few differences to make note of.
 First, the Toy and Teacup Australian Shepherds are of different sizes.
 The smallest of this breed is the Teacup Australian Shepherd.
 These dogs are strictly bred as companions because they do not have the working traits that the traditional Australian Shepherd possesses.